mieweb/docs/content/resources/system-specifications/interface-specifications.md

 ![](../interface-specifications.assets/d912cb0c635d6c123d58766f966c3ccf.png)

-Please see the list below for a complete listing of all vendors/devices that we have integrated with.
+The list below represents a complete listing of all vendors/devices that we have integrated with.
 Any vendor/device not listed would need to be researched for compatibility with our product.
 Check out our [additional documentation](../../functions/system-administration/interfaces/sending-hl7-messages-to-system.md) that explains how to send HL7 messages to us.

 ## Standard Interfaces